 - 1 tablespoon water

 In the meantime, beat the egg white until stiff.
 When the dough as cooled, stir/knead in the stiff egg white, baking soda and liquor.

 Flour your work surface.
-Then take one chilled dough sheet at a time and, adding only as much flour as needed to keep it from sticking to the work surface and rolling pin, roll to about 1/8-inch thickness.
+Then take one chilled dough sheet at a time and, adding only as much flour as needed to keep it from sticking, roll to about 1/8-inch thickness.